gunmack/gunmack.github.io/README.md

 # Welcome

-Welcome to my redesigned website for [CMPT 276 Fall 2024 D200](https://www.sfu.ca/outlines.html?2024/fall/cmpt/276/d200) Lab #4.
-This was built with React using [Next.js](https://nextjs.org/).
+Welcome to [gunmack.dev](https://www.gunmack.dev/).
+This was built with React using [Next.js](https://nextjs.org/) and Tailwind CSS.
 Please note it is still a work in progress.

 ## Purpose

-I used this an opportunity to design a website to replace my current [website](https://www.gunmack.dev/) while also meeting the requirements for the lab submission.
-I plan on replacing the current website with this after I complete it.
+This website contains links to all my projects and contributions, my resume and as well my social media accounts.

 <!-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).